Corrèze

-Corrèze ([kɔʁɛz]; Corresa) is a département in France, named after the river Corrèze which runs through it.
+Corrèze ([kɔʁɛz]; Corresa) is a department in France, named after the river Corrèze which runs through it.
 Although its prefecture is Tulle, its most populated city is Brive-la-Gaillarde.
 Corrèze is located in the Nouvelle-Aquitaine region, on the border with Occitania and Auvergne-Rhône-Alpes.

 In 2019, Corrèze had a population of 240,073, divided among 279 communes.
 Its inhabitants are called Corréziens (masculine) and Corréziennes (feminine).
 Its INSEE and postal code is 19.

 Geography

-The department makes up of most of Lower Limousin and owes its name to the Corrèze river whose entire course flows through the centre, and passes through the two main cities, Tulle and Brive.
-Tulle is the prefecture of Corrèze and Brive-la-Gaillarde the largest city.
+The department makes up of most of Lower Limousin and owes its name to the Corrèze river whose entire course flows through the centre, and passes through the two main cities, Tulle and Brive-la-Gaillarde.
+Tulle is the prefecture of Corrèze, and Brive-la-Gaillarde the largest city.

 Location

-Since 2015, the department is administrated by the Nouvelle-Aquitaine region.
+Since 2015, the department is administered by the Nouvelle-Aquitaine region.
 To the north, it borders the departments of Haute-Vienne and the Creuse, to the east, the departments of Puy-de-Dôme and Cantal, to the south of that of the Lot and, finally, to the west of that of the Dordogne.

 Geology and relief

 Located west of the Massif Central, it consists of three zones: the Mountains (Montagne), the plateaus and the Brive Basin.

-The mountains' peak at 977 m at Mount Bessou.
+The mountains peak at 977 m at Mount Bessou.
 Its Rhenohercynian Zone formation is quite eroded.

 The plateaus have deep valleys that head towards the Dordogne river, such as at the Gimel waterfalls.

 South-west of Corrèze, the Brive sedimentary basin enjoys a more favourable climate.
 There are sandstone hills like Collonges-la-Rouge.

 Hydrography

-The department is crossed by several rivers, such as Vézère, Corrèze or the Dordogne.
+The department is crossed by several rivers, such as Vézère, Corrèze and the Dordogne.